Extrapolating Single-Treatment Effects Out of Factorial Experiments: Extrapolation problem

 and

-This estimand aligns with the Average Marginal Component Effect (AMCE) described by \citet{hainmueller2014causal}, where factorial quantities are weighted by a uniform distribution of $B$.
+In other words, under the AS assumption, the single-treatment ATE can be recovered using either any fixed level of $B$ or by averaging over $B$ with a uniform distribution.
+That suggests that AS or no interaction is sufficient for external validity of the ATE from factorial experiments to single-treatment settings.
 The formal proofs supporting this assertion are provided in Theorem~\ref{theorem:as} in the appendix.

-It is important to emphasize that although the Average Treatment Effect (ATE) may be identifiable, the "no interaction" assumption does not guarantee the identifiability of single-treatment expected outcomes, such as $\EX(Y_a)$, even in the presence of both factorial and observational data.
+It is important to emphasize that although the ATE may be recovered, the AS assumption does not guarantee the identifiability of single-treatment point exposures, even in the presence of both factorial and observational data.
+In other words, despite $\EX(Y_{a} - Y_{a'})$ being identifiable, $\EX(Y_{a})$ itself remains unidentifiable.
 This outcome is demonstrated in Theorem~\ref{theorem:nointeractmono}.
 This situation arises because when computing the ATE, the constant component implied by the absence of interaction is subtracted from itself, but that does not happen when computing the simple expected outcomes.

-Lastly, assuming a strictly linear model, expressed as $y_i = \beta_0 + \beta_1 a_i + \beta b_i + u_i$, enables the direct utilization of both interactive linearity and additive separability.
-As a result, single-treatment quantities as well as the Average Treatment Effect (ATE) become point identifiable.
+Lastly, if one is willing to make both the AS assumption and linearity (non-interactive linearity), expressed as $y_i = \beta_0 + \beta_1 a_i + \beta b_i + u_i$, then one obtain the benefits of both assumptions.
+As a result, single-treatment point exposures as well as the ATE become point identifiable.
 This conclusion is concisely encapsulated in Corollary~\ref{corollary:linearity}.